gagolews/stringi/devel/sphinx/weave/input_output.md

 In particular, we discuss how to assure that data read from various input connections are interpreted in the correct manner.

+(Sec:codepoints)=
-Dealing with Unicode code points {#Sec:codepoints}
+Dealing with Unicode Code Points
 --------------------------------

 The Unicode Standard (as well as the Universal Coded Character Set,